 Physis is a computer generated physical model of an organ pipe.
 The model can be manipulated in just the same way as a pipe voicer would approach an organ pipe.
 The model defines the pipe bore mouth size and position material of manufacture etc and by manipulation of upwards of 20 parameters the sound is defined.
 The same model runs across the entire keyboard compass so there is a smooth transition of sound without any noticeable break points that can sometimes be heard in sampled sound instruments.

-Having since played the new organ at St Thomas, to be fair it isn’t too bad.
+Nevertheless, having since played the new organ at St Thomas, to be fair it is pretty good.
 Some of the quieter flute stops are rather nice.
-But the louder mixtures and reeds (those stops which produce the ‘full’ organ sound) are, for my liking, particularly unpleasant on the ear.
-Unlike the Viscount, you cannot upgrade or change a Wyvern organ so let’s hope the congregation get used to this new sound.
+But the louder mixtures and reeds (those stops which produce the ‘full’ organ sound) are, for my liking, a little weak.
+However, I am reliably informed the organ can be re voiced so I shall look forward to working closely with Wyvern on this.

 Jules Addison is Organist in Residence at St Thomas a Becket and also plays the organ for Quorum at various Cathedrals throughout the UK